bbauska/W3Cx-2of5/README.md

     Because it's an empty tag, there's no need for a close tag.
 Indeed, if you do try adding &lt;/br&gt; after your &lt;br&gt; tag, it will likely be interpreted as an additional break.
-If you feel a strong need to indicate tag closure, <br /> is also valid syntax.
+If you feel a strong need to indicate tag closure, &lt;br /&gt; is also valid syntax.
-    Note that the <br> tag implies a break even if there is no break in the text containing it, so for example, these two sentences would be formatted exactly the same:</li>
+    Note that the &lt;br&gt; tag implies a break even if there is no break in the text containing it, so for example, these two sentences would be formatted exactly the same:</li>
 </ul>